FarhanAbrarKhan/scrollspy_navigation_using_bootstrap/README.md

-# scrollspy_navigation_using_bootstrap

 # How to use Smoth Scroll Plugin using Bootstrap

-At the end of body tag add the easing plugin named ##jquery.easing.min.js
+At the end of body tag add the easing plugin named ## jquery.easing.min.js

 ## Getting Started